lukasturcani/stk/docs/source/basic_examples.rst

         smiles='O=C(O)CCC(=O)O',
         functional_groups=[
             stk.CarboxylicAcidFactory(
-                # Atom number 3 corresponds to the oxygen atom in a
+                # Atom number 3 corresponds to the OH oxygen atom in a
                 # carboxylic acid group.
 THIS IS NOT THE ATOM'S ID IN
                 # THE MOLECULE.
                 bonders=(3, ),